chaimaanairi/ChaimaaNairi/README.md

   </p>

 I am a 4th year computer engineering student at Uludag University in Bursa.
-Dynamic, organized and perfectly integrated into the work group.
 I am mainly interested in everything related to blockchain technology, smart contract application development, data science, and big data systems architecture.
 I am interested in implementing the principles of blockchain architecture to solve acute problems related to data storage, security, transaction processing, intermediaries, and property.